himanshi-sh2312/Shopmate-Performance-marketing-SQL-Excel-PowerBI-ML-project/README.md

   - **Model Performance:**
     - Mean Squared Error (MSE): **711** (predictions deviate by ≈ 26.7 purchases on average)
     - R² Score: **0.7077** (explains 71% of the variation in purchases)
+    - Lasso Regression	0.7199	Best R² — and performs feature selection
+    - Cross-validated R² (Lasso)	0.8285	Model is highly generalizable — strong predictive power

+  Signups are the strongest predictor of purchases.
+Channels and strategies that optimize for more qualified signups will directly improve conversions.
+Spend and impressions are less useful once signup quality is accounted for.

 - **📊 Channel Comparison & Optimization**
   - Visual insights to identify top-performing platforms.